Temilayonn/flutter-interview-task/README.md

 7. In the PR, include a README that includes the following:
     -  If you made any assumptions, what are they
     - Outline what else needs to be done if given more time

+if given more time, the forgot password, profile feature could be added on the application to enhance user experience.